deadlyvipers/dojo_rules/introduction.md

 #Hello

-##My name is Jill.

-lorem ipsum and Sass and CSS.
+##My name is Jill and lorem ipsum and Sass and CSS.